JuanQuenga/scout/README.md

 3. To zip for store submission:
    ```
-   zip -r paymore-extension.zip .output/
+   pnpm zip
    ```
+   This will create a zip file in the `.output` directory ready for Chrome Web Store submission.

 ## Testing

-- **Manual Testing**: Load in Chrome and test popup, content scripts on target sites (e.g., Shopify POS).
+- **Manual Testing**: Load in Chrome and test CMDK popup and settings page
-- **POS Inventory**: Use `debug-pos-inventory.js` in public/ for standalone testing.
-- **Unit Tests**: Add Jest or Vitest for component testing (not implemented yet).
+- **Unit Tests**: Add Jest or Vitest for component testing (not implemented yet)

 ## Deployment to Chrome Web Store